svdo/unfolded.dev/content/md/posts/2021-05-08-mobile-cross-platform.md

 to use the means that are provided by the framework to get your stuff done.
 If your desires match those of the framework only in part, you're out of luck.
-From my own experience, when I have to use a framework I invariably run into the boundaries that its sets.
+From my own experience, when I have to use a framework I invariably run into the boundaries that it sets.
 The customer (or myself) wants something that simply isn't possible with the framework unless spending tons of effort (if then).
 Most cross-platform tools are frameworks.
 I don't like frameworks.
 They make my software more expensive, because sooner or later you always run into those